Risk factors for a running injury

 - don’t warm-up before running

 - have a previous injury

 You will feel pain at the back of your thigh and may have some bruising and swelling.

-Tibial stress fracture.
 A stress fracture is a small crack in a bone, or severe bruising within a bone.
-Stress fractures are caused by overuse and repetitive activity.
+Stress fractures can be caused by overuse and repetitive activity.
+This overuse means that the bone doesn’t repair properly after it’s placed under increased load.
 The tibia is a common place for stress fractures in runners.